 Winter is ramping up, so layers are definitely your best bet.
 Don’t have enough cold-weather gear?
 How about a shopping trip to Reykjavik!
 This is a perfect reason to pick up one, or more, wool items made by our fabulous four-legged friends.
 Since you may have to face some rain or snow, even if you stay in the city, make sure you have some weather-proof gear.
 And if you’re not used to short days and long nights, you may want to bring eye-coverings or whatever you need to help you sleep.

 Your Friend in Reykjavik can’t wait to see you in November!

-No matter when you plan your trip to Iceland, we hope you’ll stop by and see us!
+When you plan your trip to Iceland, we hope you’ll stop by and see us!
 Your Friend in Reykjavik offers the perfect walking tours of our capital city.
-From folklore to food, and everything in between, get to know our hometown as we do – our guides can’t wait to share their favorite spots with you!
+From folklore to food, and everything in between, get to know our hometown as we do – our guides can’t wait to share their favourite spots with you!